 Air mata kucing was another delightful discovery we made.
 While having dinner at Chulia Hawker Center in Penang, Rosemary was intrigued by juice at a local stand called Air Mata Kucing.

-Air mata kucing is an iced fruit juice made from winter melon (tong kua), monk fruit (lo han kor), dried longan (long ngang), and sugar.
-The juice is not sweet, but very refreshing and thirst quenching.
+Air mata kucing is an iced fruit juice made from winter melon (tong kua), monk fruit (lo han kor), dried longan (long ngan), and sugar.

 The fruit is said to have many health benefits.
-From providing vitamins minerals such as iron, magnesium, phosphorus, potassium and more.
+From providing vitamins and minerals such as iron, magnesium, phosphorus, potassium and more.

 The best part about the juice is that it is very tasty.
-When you come across this drink in Penang, be sure to try it and enjoy all the health benefits.
+When you come across this Malaysian drink in Penang, be sure to try it and enjoy all the health benefits.

 10 – Dragon Fruit & Lemon Juice